 - Kushiel's Legacy series: Played with; Terre d'Ange's monarchy passes patrilineally, but the king only has one daughter, who proceeds to have two daughters of her own.
 Meanwhile, in Alba, inheritance passes from uncle to nephew, although this is later revealed to be motivated by the male rulers not trusting that their wives' sons are actually theirs, and preserving the lineage through their sisters.
 Meanwhile Imriel's significant lineage comes from both sides of his family.

 - The Wicked Years: Averted.
 The throne of Oz appears to be passed by matrilineal succession, and Liir ends up picking up where his mother left off with his father barely a passing mention.
-It may be strong enough to be an outright inversion, especially considering that Melena's Thropp's daughters were not fathered by her husband, and her son Shell might have been, but no one cared.
+It may be strong enough to be an outright inversion, especially considering that Melena Thropp's oldest daughter was not fathered by her husband, and her younger daughter Nessarose and son Shell might have been, but no one cared.
 In fact, the social standing of Elphaba, Nessarose, and (later) Shell was primarily due to their mother's family.
 Their legal father was an always-broke itinerant preacher.
 Even Baum's Oz has a tendency to run with this.
-Coo-Eh-Oh was descended from a line of "witches," and Ozma herself has the throne because she is the daughter (or matrilinial decendant) of Lurline, the first Fairy Queen of Oz.
+Coo-Eh-Oh was descended from a line of "witches," and Ozma herself has the throne because she is the daughter (or matrilineal descendant) of Lurline, the first Fairy Queen of Oz.

 - In Harry Potter and the Chamber of Secrets people believe that Harry is the Heir of Slytherin through his pureblood father.
 He isn't.
 Voldemort is through his pureblood mother.
 His mother's maiden name was "Gaunt" instead of "Slytherin" so it probably passed through a daughter at least one other time.